Alexander Robinson (chief)

 Alexander Robinson (1789 – April 22, 1872) (also known as Che-che-pin-quay or The Squinter), was a British-Ottawa chief born on Mackinac Island who became a fur trader and ultimately settled near what later became Chicago.
 Multilingual in Odawa, Potawatomi, Ojibwa (or Chippewa), English and French, Robinson also helped evacuate survivors of the Fort Dearborn Massacre in 1812.
 In 1816, Robinson was a translator for native peoples during the Treaty of St. Louis.
-He became a Potawatomi chief in 1829 and in that year and in 1833, he and fellow Metis Billy Caldwell negotiated treaties on behalf of the United Nations of Ottawa, Chippewa, and Potawatomi with the United States.
+He became a Potawatomi chief in 1829 and in that year and in 1833, he and fellow Metis Billy Caldwell served as councilors for the Council of Three Fires for numerous treaties signed with the United States.
 Although Robinson helped lead Native Americans across the Mississippi River in 1835, unlike Caldwell, Robinson returned to the Chicago area by 1840 and lived as a respected citizen in western Cook County until his death decades later.

 Early and family life

-Born to an Ottawa mother and a Scots-Irish immigrant fur trader father on Mackinac Island (a/k/a Michilimackinac) at the northern edge of Lake Michigan.
+Born to an Ottawa mother and a Scots-Irish immigrant fur trader father on Mackinac Island (a.k.a.
+Michilimackinac) at the northern edge of Lake Michigan.
 His mother died shortly thereafter en route to Montreal, Canada, where Robinson was baptized at age seven months on May 15, 1788.
-A British soldier who served as the island's Governor, Daniel Robinson, and his wife Charlotte Ferly became his foster parents.
 As described below, as a young man Robinson would be apprenticed to a fur trader further south in Michigan, Joseph Bailly, where he learned the fur trade but not how to read and write in any European language, instead devising a script to keep his accounts.

-Robinson first married a Menominee woman, Okemawabon (incorrect) (a/k/a Cynthia (incorrect) Josephine or "Sahsos})(1800-).
-To Note: Sasus -aka- Josephine Little Wolf's parents were: Okimaw (means Chief) Mahwaeseh & Oneesis, they were both full blood Menominee Indians.
-Okimaw Mahwaseh was a noted War Chief of the Menominee Indian Tribe of WI.
-Their children included Joseph Franklin Robinson and daughter Wakohwapeh (a/k/a "White Fox" or Margaret) Robinson, married name Kitson (1821-1904).
-Chief Kewascum of the Potatawatomie may have been another son of Cheecheepinquay & Sasus.
-In Chicago (then in Peoria County, Illinois) on September 28, 1826, Robinson married Catherine Chevalier (d.
-1860), trader John Kinzie officiating as Justice of the Peace.
-Chevalier was the granddaughter of the Potawatomi warrier Naunongee (who died in the Battle of Fort Dearborn), specifically of his daughter Chopa (a/k/a "Marianne") and her husband Francois Chevalier, all of whom lived in the Calumet/Fox River area.
+In Chicago (then attached to Peoria County, Illinois as an unincorporated territory) on September 28, 1826, Robinson married Catherine Chevalier (d.
+1860), trader John Kinzie officiated as Justice of the Peace.
+Chevalier was the granddaughter of the Potawatomi warrier Naunongee (who died in the Battle of Fort Dearborn), through his daughter Chopa (also known as "Marianne") and her husband Francois Chevalier, all of whom lived in the Calumet/Fox River area.
 Francois Chevalier became chief of the village near Lake Calumet in southern Cook County, Illinois after his father-in-law's death.
 Her sister Josette had married Jean Baptiste Beaubien, who had also learned the fur trade from Bailly, and her sister Archange married trader Antoine Ouilmette.
-Father Stephen Badin would baptize several of Alexander and Catherine Robinson's children during his visits to the Chicago area.
+Father Stephen Badin would baptize several of Alexander and Catherine's children during his visits to the Chicago area.